rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 | "interfaces" | | | `interface`s of high-level types using P/Invoke
 | "pinvoke" | interfaces | | P/Invoke methods and wrapper types that use them

-That enables me to write the very sane:
+That enables us to write the very sane:
 ```csharp
 [Fact]
 public async Task PushPull()